Thousands of Russian nationalists rally in anti-immigrant protests

 As the head of a patchwork state with multiple religions and ethnicities, Putin can ill afford any escalation in racial tensions and has repeatedly called for tolerance.

-However, in a bid to head off the nationalists' rising appeal and mobilise public support behind the government, Russian authorities have at the same time adopted elements of the nationalist agenda.
+However, in a bid to head off the nationalists' rising appeal and mobilize public support behind the government, Russian authorities have at the same time adopted elements of the nationalist agenda.

 For example, the federal and regional governments have recently cracked down on the use of illegal immigrant labour, notably in construction and outdoor markets.